COPRS/production-common/docs/architecture/README.md

 Additionally especially main input products like EDRS sessions are used to invoke systematic workflows handling the actual processing of high level products.

-The COPRS the Ingestion chain is used to detect and retrieve products from other systems like XBIP, EDIP and AUXIP.
+The COPRS the Ingestion chain is used to detect and retrieve products from other systems like CADIP, EDIP and AUXIP.
 The metadata extraction of these products and adding them to the catalog will be tackled in the Metadata chain.

 A generic ingestion chain will be looking like this:
 ![edc9a8e1896c38b1d832517f81ddbde1.png](media/edc9a8e1896c38b1d832517f81ddbde1.png)